fyun89/CarSalesApp/ReadMe.md

     - Simple and easy-to-use experience while maintaining performance and scalability
   - Security
   - Demonstrate tests and use of Proptypes
-  - Demonstrate appropriate use of libraries, data storage / handling, architecture etc.
+  - Demonstrate appropriate use of libraries, data storage / handling, architecture etc

 Notes:
   - With the introduction of Babel 7, I decided to set up my own environment for React development instead of using the given React starter kit.
   - For organization of components and separation of concern, I follow a Container / Presentation pattern.
 Container component contains the logics while presentational components carry what interfaces the user.
 This method is useful in reusability of the components as well.
   - By use of modal, user will be shown more detailed view of the selected vehicle.
-  - On mileage range-slider: //TODO
+  - I decided to take a different approach on implementation of range-slider.
+Please see Limitations section of this readme for more info (last bullet).

-Possible technology/library to be used:
+Technologies/Library used:
   - PWA for fast loading
   - LinkedDB for in-browser storage (alternative: cache)
   - Bootstrap for flexible and stable styling